6. Non-call related events

 6.7.
 NOTIFY bodies

 Bodies in NOTIFY requests for the "spirits-user-prof" package are optional.
 If present, they MUST be of the MIME type "application/spirits-event+xml".
 The body in a NOTIFY request encapsulates the following pieces of information which can be used by the subscriber: (1) The event that resulted in the NOTIFY being generated (typically, but not always, this will be the same event present in the corresponding SUBSCRIBE request).
 (2) A list of values of the parameters associated with the event that the NOTIFY is being generated for.
-Depending on the actual event, the list of the parameters will vary.
+Depending on the actual event, the list of the parameters will vary.6.8.
+Notifier processing of SUBSCRIBE requests

 When the notifier receives a SUBSCRIBE request, it MUST authenticate the request and ensure that the subscriber is authorized to access the resource being subscribed to, in this case, non-call related cellular events for a mobile phone.
 Once the SUBSCRIBE request has been authenticated and authorized, the notifier interfaces with the SCF over interface D to set marks in the HLR corresponding to the mobile phone number contained in the SUBSCRIBE body.
-The particulars of interface D are outside the scope of this document; here we simply assume that the notifier is able to set the appropriate marks in the HLR.
+The particulars of interface D are outside the scope of this document; here we simply assume that the notifier is able to set the appropriate marks in the HLR.6.9.
+Notifier generation of NOTIFY requests

 If the notifier expects the setting of marks in the HLR to take more than 200 ms, it MUST send a 202 response to the SUBSCRIBE request immediately, accepting the subscription.
 It should then send a NOTIFY request with an empty body.
 This NOTIFY request MUST have a "Subscription-State" header with a value of "pending".
 This immediate NOTIFY with an empty body is needed since the resource identified in the SUBSCRIBE request does not have as yet a meaningful state.
 Once the notifier has successfully interfaced with the SCF, it MUST send a subsequent NOTIFY request with an empty body and a "Subscription-State" header with a value of "active."

 The exact steps executed at the subscriber when it receives a NOTIFY request depend on the nature of the service that is being implemented.
-As a generality, the UA associated with the subscriber should somehow impart this information to the user by visual or auditory means, if at all possible.
+As a generality, the UA associated with the subscriber should somehow impart this information to the user by visual or auditory means, if at all possible.6.11.
+Handling of forked requests

 For reasons of congestion control, it is important that the rate of notifications not become excessive.
 For instance, if a subscriber subscribes to the location update event for a notifier moving through the cellular network at a high enough velocity, it is entirely conceivable that the notifier may generate many NOTIFY requests in a small time frame.
 Thus, within this package, the location update event needs an appropriate throttling mechanism.
 Whenever a SPIRITS notifier sends a location update NOTIFY, it MUST start a timer (Tn) with a value of 15 seconds.
 If a subsequent location update NOTIFY request needs to be sent out before the timer has expired, it MUST be discarded.
 Any future location update NOTIFY requests MUST be transmitted only if Tn has expired (i.e. 15 seconds have passed since the last NOTIFY request was send out).
-If a location update NOTIFY is send out, Tn should be reset to go off again in 15 seconds.
+If a location update NOTIFY is send out, Tn should be reset to go off again in 15 seconds.6.13.
+State agents

-State agents are not used in SPIRITS.
+State agents are not used in SPIRITS.6.14.
+Examples

 This section contains an example of a SPIRITS service that may be used to update the presence status of a mobile user.
 The call flow is depicted in Figure 4 below.